wpcodefactory/marketplace-for-woocommerce/readme.txt

 == Changelog ==

 = 1.4.6 - 26/11/2021 =
-* Fix - Remove bulk actions dropdown from orders admin page.
+* Fix - Remove bulk actions dropdown from vendors orders admin page.
 * Fix - Own vendor post statuses are showing wrong results on admin.
 * Fix - Links from vendor do not work in some environments.
 * WC tested up to: 5.9.